-- To facilitate a seamless transition of assets through the Takeda’s CNS (Neurology / Psychiatry) R&D portfolio through deep engagement in discovery, seamless transition between discovery/preclinical into clinical research, fulfilling the key fulcrum of bidirectional translational research, and driving the global TREC plan
+- To facilitate a seamless transition of assets through the Takeda’s Neuroscience (Neurology / Psychiatry) R&D portfolio through deep engagement in discovery, seamless transition between discovery/preclinical into clinical research, fulfilling the key fulcrum of bidirectional translational research, and driving the global TREC plan

 - To act as the nexus for other TREC functions to execute efficiently on the Early Clinical Research Plan to allow early informed decisions

 - To develop and drive the global TREC plan as part of the overall Asset Strategy in the Global Project Team